RobertTalbert/sevensteps/SevenSteps.md

     * State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.
     * Apply the quadratic formula to solve a real-world problem.

-Students are certainly able to see and memorize the quadratic formula on their own.
-And students can learn to do basic rote mechanical calculations for using the formula to find polynomial roots, through watching videos of worked-out examples or through simply reading those examples.
+I feel as a professional that memorizing the quadratic formula and learning to use it on rote, no-context mechanical problems is something that is simple enough that students can and should learn then independently by studying a text or video or both.
 Neither of these tasks _needs_ class time.
-The other two, however, are less certain.
-Skilled students might be able to learn to do these tasks on their own, but I'm not sure _every_ student could.
-So I don't expect students to do so.
-Rather, these two objectives will be the focus of the group space activities; and the two basic objectives are just enough to "launch" that group space activity, which remember we outlined in the previous step, and set students up for productive work on it.
+The other two, however, I'm less certain that _every_ student could learn those skills independently.
+So those two will be the focus of the group space activities; and the two basic objectives are just enough to "launch" that group space activity, which remember we outlined in the previous step, and set students up for productive work on it.

 ### Activities for you